riley-millard/riley-millard/README.md

 3. Wellness Customer Segmentation
 4. Customer Churn Analysis
 5. Gaming Industry Financial Analysis

-## About Me

-I’m especially interested in using data to understand customer behaviour, product performance, marketing effectiveness, and growth opportunities.

-I’m currently looking to build a portfolio that reflects my interests in the video games, wellness, finance, and digital product industries.

 <!--
 **riley-millard/riley-millard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.